astronomer/docs/astro/cli/astro-workspace.md

 Invite an existing user to your current Astronomer Workspace.

+You can use this command to invite multiple users at once to a Workspace.
+See [Add a group of users to Astro using the Astro CLI](add-user.md#add-a-group-of-users-to-astro-using-the-astro-cli).

 #### Options

 | `<email>` | The email for the user you want to invite or update. | Any valid email                                                                                                                             |